Waste & Recycling Services

 The Negotiation-Execution Gap In New Waste Agreements

-More often than not with waste disposal agreements, the best work of the best procurement folks is quickly eroded—and frequently it doesn’t even fully see the light of day.
+More often than not with waste expense management and disposal agreements, the best work of the best procurement folks is quickly eroded—and frequently it doesn’t even fully see the light of day.
 Simply put, there tends to be a wide gap between what gets negotiated at the contractual level and what actually gets executed—in the field and on your invoices.

-From keying errors, miscommunication about equipment actually on site and miscommunication regarding service levels, the most common occurrence is that even the first month’s invoicing under a new agreement doesn’t match up to what just got negotiated.
+From keying errors, miscommunication about equipment actually on-site, and miscommunication regarding service levels, the most common occurrence is that even the first month’s invoicing under a new agreement doesn’t match up to what just got negotiated.